paich64/C64MEGA65/README.md

 ### Constraints and Roadmap

-Our Release 4 is still an early release.
+Our Release 5 is a mature release.
 Thanks to all the folks who [contributed](AUTHORS) to the core, it is incredibly compatible to an original Commodore 64.
-With our Release 4 you can play nearly all the available games and watch almost all demos ever written for the C64.
+With our Release 5 you can play nearly all the available games and watch almost all demos ever written for the C64.
+You can plug nearly every hardware cartridge ever made for the C64 into the MEGA65's expansion port and you can work with any IEC device (retro devices such as original 1541 or 1581 drives and modern devices such as the SD2IEC and the Ultimate-II+).
 It happens more often than not, that the core is recognized as real hardware by software.

-At this moment, our MEGA65 version of the core is not supporting some of the very nice hardware offerings that the MEGA65 makes, such as:
+Yet, at this moment, our MEGA65 version of the MiSTer core is stil lacking some nice features such as:

-* Expansion port: Support hardware cartridges
-* IEC port: Support real drives, printers, ...
 * Use the MEGA65's physical drive as a C1581

-Also, some things that folks would consider as "basic stuff" are not supported yet, such as:

 * NTSC mode
 * Mounting tapes (`*.tap`)
-* Mounting cartridges (`*.crt`)
+* Supporting G64 disk images (`*.g64`)
+* Formating disk images (`*.d64` and `*.g64`)
+* Supporting MiSTer's GCR-level disk manipulation

-The MiSTer core, which is the basis of this MEGA65 core offers a ton of additional convenience features and nerdy stuff.
-We are not yet supporting most of it.
-Have a look at our [Roadmap](ROADMAP.md) to learn more.
+And there is much more.
+Have a look at our [Roadmap](ROADMAP.md) to learn what we plan to do in future.

 Since we do this as a hobby, it might take a year or longer until these things are supported.
 So please bear with us or [help us](CONTRIBUTING.md).